jeek-on-git/PSHostFile/README.md

 # this will filter entries and return the specific line number
 Get-HostFile | Where-Object Line -eq 24

-# this will match the '2\d' (number 2 followed by any digits) pattern
+# this will match the '2\d' (number 2 followed by any digits) pattern, i.e 20 through to 29.
 Get-HostFile | Where-Object line -match '2\d'

 # select the last line
 Get-HostFile | Select-Object -Last 1

-# this will join the specified numbers using the regex and/or (the pipe "|" symbol) and will match the line against the specified numbers
+# this will join the specified numbers using the regex and/or (the pipe "|" symbol)
+# and will match the line against the specified numbers
 $lines = '21','23','25','26' -join '|'
 Get-HostFile | Where-Object line -match $lines
 ```